Your first tax return

 One common tax offset for part-time and casual workers is the

-low income tax offset.
-If your taxable income is below $37,000
+low and middle income tax offset.
+If your taxable income is below

-only get part of this offset.
-The ATO will automatically work out
+could receive up to $530.
+The ATO will automatically work out this

 Try the ATO's low income tax offset